Electrical detection of interfacial exchange field at the (ferromagnetic insulator)|(normal metal) interface using spin-dependent scattering: Introduction

-The interfacial exchange field (IEF) arises from short-ranged direct spin-spin interactions between adjacent layers of different -- not necessarily magnetic -- materials and thus is highly localized to the common interface, with a decay depth of a couple of nanometres only \cite{Moodera_2007}.
-The contemporary technological importance of the interfacial exchange field is given by static equilibrium phenomena, including the exchange bias between ferromagnets and antiferromagnets \cite{1956Meiklejohn}, proximity-induced magnetization \cite{2012Huang_b, 2014Guo_} and field-free spin splitting of up to several hundred Tesla in superconductors \cite{1970Meservey, 1991Hao}.
+Another promising interfacial phenomenon is the interfacial exchange field (IEF) that arises from short-ranged direct spin-spin exchange interactions between adjacent layers of different -- not necessarily magnetic -- materials and thus is highly localized to the common interface, with a decay depth of a couple of nanometers only \cite{Moodera_2007}.
+The contemporary technological importance of the interfacial exchange field is mostly based on static equilibrium phenomena.
+This includes exchange bias in ferromagnet-antiferromagnet systems \cite{1956Meiklejohn}, proximity-induced magnetization \cite{2012Huang_b, 2014Guo_}, and substantial field-free spin splitting (up to several hundred Tesla) in superconductors \cite{1970Meservey, 1991Hao}.
+The primary benefit of the interfacial exchange field is that the direction of exchange field can be controlled by external magnetic fields without requiring a change in current direction, a distinct advantage over the Rashba-Edelstein effect.
+If an all-electrical detection scheme is developed, the interfacial exchange field at the interface between ferromagnetic insulators and nonmagnetic metals can unlock new functionalities in spintronic devices.

-In Fig.~\ref{fig:working-principle} we illustrate how the interfacial exchange field can also generate a non-equilibrium current-induced spin polarization at the interface between a ferromagnetic insulator and a non-magnetic conductor such as Cu.
-An in-plane unpolarised charge current $\vec{j}_c\ne0$ (with equal spin-dependent resistivities $\rho_\uparrow=\rho_\downarrow$, resulting in $\vec{j}_s=0$) flowing in the metallic layer (brown) scatters off the interface to the ferromagnetic insulator (blue).
-Depending on the relative orientation between charge carrier spins and the local magnetization of the ferromagnetic insulator (black arrows), spin-dependent reflection from the interfacial exchange field (IEF, green) modifies the spin-dependent resistivities, $\rho_\uparrow\ne\rho_\downarrow$, which leads to a net spin current $\vec{j}_s\ne0$ (this effect is also called spin filtering).
-As consequence, a non-equilibrium interfacial spin polarization $P^i_\text{neq}$ emerges with
+In this work, we experimentally demonstrate all-electrical detection of interfacial exchange-field using a giant magnetoresistance (GMR)-like device, based on a (conducting ferromagnet)|(non-magnetic~conductor)|(insulating ferromagnet) trilayer in a current-in-plane (CIP) geometry.
+In our case, the conducting ferromagnet is widely used permalloy (Py, Fe$_{0.2}$Ni$_{0.8}$), and the insulating ferromagnet is europium sulfide (EuS).
+As intermediate non-magnetic conducting layer we chose highly-conducting copper (Cu), a metal without sizable spin-orbit coupling, which avoids additional spurious spin-Hall or Rashba-Edelstein effects at the Cu$|$Py interface.
+Although the Rashba-Edelstein effect at the Cu|EuS interfaces can induce magnetoresistance its contribution is expected to be largely temperature-independent, in contrast to the interfacial exchange field (IEF), which is manifested below the Curie temperature of EuS only.

+We demonstrate that the interfacial exchange field can be detected via comparative magneto-resistance measurements on trilayer Py$|$Cu$|$EuS Hall-bar devices above and below Curie temperature of EuS.
+Therefore, simple GMR measurement can provide an all-electrical method to detect IEF.